lady-h-world/My_Garden/reading_pages/param_tuning_3.md

 TPE applies bayesian theorem `P(y|x) = P(x|y) * P(y) / P(x)`.

-* `P(x|y)` means, given the objective function's score, what's the probability of the hyperparameters.
-When there are multiple hyperparameters, bayesian formula assumes they are independent from each other, and this is also why TPE is an independent method in Optuna.
+* `P(x|y)` means, given the objective function's score y, what's the probability of this set of hyperparameters x.
+When there are multiple hyperparameters in a set, bayesian formula assumes they are independent from each other, and this is also why TPE is an independent method in Optuna.
 * `P(x|y) = l(x)` if there is an improvement in the objective function, otherwise `P(x|y) = g(x)`
   * On each trial, for each parameter, TPE fits one Gaussian Mixture Model (GMM) `l(x)` to the set of parameter values associated with the best objective values, and another GMM `g(x)` to the remaining parameter values.
 It chooses the parameter value `x` that maximizes the ratio `l(x)/g(x)`.
 * 🌻 [Learn more about TPE >>][5]